pagkly/Zed/Investopedia3/Equity Accounting.md

 ## Understanding Equity Accounting

-When using the [equity method](https://www.investopedia.com/terms/e/equitymethod.asp), an investor recognizes only its share of the profits and losses of the investee, meaning it records a proportion of the profits based on the percentage of ownership interest.
+When using the [[equity method]](https://www.investopedia.com/terms/e/equitymethod.asp), an investor recognizes only its share of the profits and losses of the investee, meaning it records a proportion of the profits based on the percentage of ownership interest.
 These profits and losses are also reflected in the financial accounts of the investee.
-If the investing entity records any profit or loss, it is reflected on its [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+If the investing entity records any profit or loss, it is reflected on its [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).

-Also, the initial investment amount in the company is recorded as an [asset](https://www.investopedia.com/terms/a/asset.asp) on the investing company's [balance sheet](https://www.investopedia.com/terms/b/balancesheet.asp).
+Also, the initial investment amount in the company is recorded as an [[asset]](https://www.investopedia.com/terms/a/asset.asp) on the investing company's [[balance sheet]](https://www.investopedia.com/terms/b/balancesheet.asp).
 However, changes in the investment value are also recorded and adjusted on the investor's balance sheet.
 In other words, profit increases of the investee would increase the investment value, while losses would decrease the investment amount on the balance sheet.

 ## Equity Accounting and Investor Influence